-I started working in an office cubicle over 6 years ago for a large insurance company.
+I started working in an office cubicle over 7 years ago for a large insurance company.
 At that time, it took three years to earn the ability to transfer to a remote work opportunity.
 As soon as I could, I took this option so I could stop fighting Charlotte traffic every day.

 After moving to Austin and working 100% remote for almost two years, it occurred to me that I didn’t need to stay in one location.
 At that time I needed Ethernet (or hard wired internet connection) to run my VPN router.
 Since I couldn’t get this in a RV, I decided to travel the country and stay in AirBnBs.

 It was quite entertaining finding places to stay.
-I would have to reach out, ask if they had an Ethernet hookup, and allowed a dog and a cat!
+I would have to reach out, ask if they had an Ethernet hookup, and allowed a dog and a cat.
 Luckily, there are a lot of amazing hosts out there and I was able to travel to over 16 states via this method.

 Internet Hot Spots

 Google offers some great blog posts about internet on the road, but the resource I found the most helpful was the Mobile Internet Resource Center.
 You can sign up for their membership or use their free articles.
 There is also a great Facebook group that they run where you can ask questions and see others’ setups.
-The best part of this group is they let you know when the cell phone companies are having special offers or bringing out new data plans.
+The best part of this group is they let you know when the cell phone companies are having special offers or are bringing out new data plans.

 I have two separate hot spots that I use: an AT&T Mobley with unlimited data and a Verizon Jetpack with 25GB per month.
 I find it to be extremely valuable to have two different carriers as well as two separate hot spots.
 There are sections of the country where you may have blazing fast Verizon signal and absolutely no AT&T (such as Ouray, CO).
-Also, as with all technology, some days one of them just decides they don’t want to work.
-So having a backup is essential when you have regular work hours you must meet.
+Also, as with all technology, some days one of them just decides they just don’t want to work.
+Having a backup hotspot is essential when you have regular work hours you must meet.

-Unfortunately the AT&T Mobley is no longer available, but the 25GB Verizon special is still available through the FMCA discount programs.
+Unfortunately the AT&T Mobley plan is no longer available, but the 25GB Verizon special is still available through the FMCA discount programs.

-First was at the Xscapers Annual Bash.
+The first time the WeBoost was a necessity was at the Xscapers Annual Bash.
 There were over 500 people in attendance and this caused a huge demand on the local cell towers.
 Without the booster, I couldn’t even connect to the internet.
 With it, I was able to work the entire week with no issues.